 There are two types of treatments for psoriatic arthritis, control treatments and therapeutic treatments.
 Biologic treatments are highly effective.
 They require re-screening test and are self administered through injections.

-This video features Dr. Bobby Buka.
-Bobby Buka, MD, is a section chief at Mount Sinai School of Medicine.
-Dr. Buka is also a diplomate of the American Board of Dermatology & Society for Pediatric Dermatology.
+This video features Bobby Buka, MD.
+Dr. Buka is a section chief at Mount Sinai School of Medicine.
+Dr. Buka is also a diplomate of the American Board of Dermatology and the Society for Pediatric Dermatology.

 Biologic Treatments for Psoriasis.
 Northampton, UK: The Psoriasis Association, 2014.
 (Accessed Mar.
 28, 2014 at https://www.psoriasis-association.org.uk/pages/view/about-psoriasis/treatments/biologics.)